Health Insurance Portability and Accountability Act: Privacy Rule

-The Privacy Rule requires covered entities to notify individuals of uses of their PHI.
+The Privacy Rule requires covered entities to notify individuals of the use of their PHI.
 Covered entities must also keep track of disclosures of PHI and document privacy policies and procedures.
 They must appoint a Privacy Official and a contact person responsible for receiving complaints and train all members of their workforce in procedures regarding PHI.

-An individual who believes that the Privacy Rule is not being upheld can file a complaint with the Department of Health and Human Services Office for Civil Rights (OCR).
-In 2006 the Wall Street Journal reported that the OCR had a long backlog and ignores most complaints.
+Individuals who believe that the Privacy Rule is not being upheld can file a complaint with the Department of Health and Human Services Office for Civil Rights (OCR).
+In 2006, the Wall Street Journal reported that the OCR had a long backlog and ignored most complaints.
 "Complaints of privacy violations have been piling up at the Department of Health and Human Services.
 Between April of 2003 and November 2006, the agency fielded 23,886 complaints related to medical-privacy rules, but it has not yet taken any enforcement actions against hospitals, doctors, insurers or anyone else for rule violations.
 A spokesman for the agency says it has closed three-quarters of the complaints, typically because it found no violation or after it provided informal guidance to the parties involved."
-However, in July 2011, the University of California, Los Angeles agreed to pay $865,500 in a settlement regarding potential HIPAA violations.
+However, in July 2011, the University of California, Los Angeles, agreed to pay $865,500 in a settlement regarding potential HIPAA violations.
 An HHS Office for Civil Rights investigation showed that from 2005 to 2008, unauthorized employees repeatedly and without legitimate cause looked at the electronic protected health information of numerous UCLAHS patients.

 It is a misconception that the Privacy Rule creates a right for any individual to refuse to disclose any health information (such as chronic conditions or immunization records) if requested by an employer or business.
 HIPAA Privacy Rule requirements merely place restrictions on disclosure by covered entities and their business associates without the consent of the individual whose records are being requested; they do not place any restrictions upon requesting health information directly from the subject of that information.

 2013 Final Omnibus Rule update

 In January 2013, HIPAA was updated via the Final Omnibus Rule.
 The updates included changes to the Security Rule and Breach Notification portions of the HITECH Act.
 The most significant changes related to the expansion of requirements to include business associates, where only covered entities had originally been held to uphold these sections of the law.

-In addition, the definition of "significant harm" to an individual in the analysis of a breach was updated to provide more scrutiny to covered entities with the intent of disclosing breaches that previously were unreported.
-Previously, an organization needed proof that harm had occurred whereas now organizations must prove that harm had not occurred.
+In addition, the definition of "significant harm" to an individual in the analysis of a breach was updated to provide more scrutiny to covered entities with the intent of disclosing unreported breaches.
+Previously, an organization needed proof that harm had occurred, whereas now organizations must prove that harm had not occurred.

 Protection of PHI was changed from indefinite to 50 years after death.
 More severe penalties for violation of PHI privacy requirements were also approved.

-The HIPAA Privacy rule may be waived during natural disaster.
-This was the case with Hurricane Harvey in 2017.
+The HIPAA Privacy rule may be waived during disasters.
+Limited waivers have been issued in cases such as Hurricane Harvey in 2017.